Today we’re celebrating a leader who is making others better as a result of her presence and making that impact last in her absence.

 I’m a high school English teacher at Girls Academic Leadership Academy; I teach English primarily but also AP Research to seniors.
 I’m also an advisor.
 Our school is grades 6–12 and unique in that the Advisory group is kind of like Homeroom; we meet them in 6th grade and matriculate throughout the years with them.
 I’ve had the same group of students for the most part since 6th grade, and they’re now in 9th grade.
 I really get to watch these students grow up.

-Girls Academic Leadership Academy is a single gender school but some students identify as trans or binary.
+Girls Academic Leadership Academy is a single gender school but some students identify as trans or non-binary.
 It’s a public school with around 50% of the student body on free or reduced lunch.
 It’s a racially and socioeconomically diverse school that I have the privilege of teaching in.

 What social-emotional learning skill have you found yourself using a lot recently for yourself and for the girls?